jsutlive/Cell-Mechanics-Simulator/README.md

 ## Folder organization:

+Component: All behaviors that can be attached to physics objects.

-Framework: the base engine and base object classes of the simulation including states, entity/component modules, and data saving
+Framework: the base engine and base object classes of the simulation including states, entities/physics objects, and data saving

-Input: classes responsible for handling user input
+Input: classes responsible for handling user input and object selection

 General Physics: specific components for basic physics, such as gravity.